katahiromz/WinKiosk/README.txt

 ## Initial settings

-After installing WinKiosk with the installer, it's ready for kiosk terminal.

-Please set the OS active hours if you use Windows 10.
+Please set the OS active hours if you use in Windows 10.

+If WinKiosk is registered to Windows startup,
-When you restart Windows, WinKiosk will be launched automatically.
+WinKiosk will be launched automatically when you restart Windows.
+To register/unregister WinKiosk to Windows startup, use setupper.exe.

 The button layout of SimpleBrowser is customizable by editing the following text files: